coolastro/Python_Tutorial_IITI/README.md

 1. Getting Started with Python Programming

    a.
-Object Oriented Programming
+What is Python - Comparison with other languages

    b.
 Python Package Installer

    c.
 Basic data strutures in Python

    d.
-Introducing Numpy
+Python functions, Conditional statements, etc.

+   e.
+Class in Python : Objected Oriented Programming.

-2. Mastering Matplotlib
+2. Numpy & Matplotlib

    a.
-Figure, axis and subplots.
+Introducing Numpy arrays

    b.
-Tinkering with figure
+Random Number and Curve Fitting with Numpy

    c.
+Figure, axis and subplots.

+   d.
 Artist and Animation.

-   d.
-3D Plotting with Matplotlib.

 3. I/O Methods with Python

    a.
 Read/Write in Python

    b.
-Numpy loadtxt
+Introducing Pandas and CSV.

    c.
-Introducing Pandas and CSV.
+Reading FITS file, IDL files with Python

 4. First Steps in Data Science with Scikit learn

    a.
-Introducing Scipy and Scikit Learn
+Scipy and Scikit Learn

    b.
 Linear Regression

    c.
 Classification

 5. Auxillary Topics on Demand.

    a.
+Whatever remains !

+   b.
 Differences between Python 2 and 3.

-   b.
+   c.
 Project Development and Documentation

-   c.
+   d.
 Parallel IPython

-   d. ??

 LIBRARIES USED WITH VERSIONS: